Schizophrenia Spectrum and Other Psychotic Disorders

 While there is no cure for schizophrenia there are many effective treatment options that can greatly alleviate the symptoms and reduce the return of relapse episodes.

 Medical treatment options may include prescription antipsychotic drugs, and alternative treatment options such as therapy contribute to learning self-care skills and strategies to cope with life’s challenges.
 Cognitive Behavioral Therapy (CBT) for building coping skills and Cognitive Enhancement Therapy (CET) using brain games have been seen to be particularly effective against schizophrenia and related disorders.
-Family, group and community support can help patients from feeling isolated and encourage them to become active members of society.
+Family therapy, group therapy and community support can help patients from feeling isolated and encourage them to become active members of society.

 Get More Info By Filling Out The Form Below